Complete Guide

 • Perfect for short-term stays or trying out a neighborhood

-Visit →
+Visit

 Active Reddit community with direct listings from renters and landlords.
 High volume of by-owner posts, sublets, and roommate searches.
 Free and unfiltered.

-Pros: Direct contact with landlords/renters, no broker fees, active community, honest reviews in comments
+Direct contact with landlords/renters, no broker fees, active community, honest reviews in comments

-Cons: Unverified listings (scam risk), need to be fast (posts disappear quickly), less structured than dedicated platforms
+Unverified listings (scam risk), need to be fast (posts disappear quickly), less structured than dedicated platforms

 • Sort by "New" and check multiple times daily for fresh listings

-• Verify legitimacy before sending money—meet in person or video call
+• Verify legitimacy before sending money — meet in person or video call

 • Read comment history of posters to gauge credibility

-Craigslist has legitimate by-owner listings, but also the highest scam rate.
+Craigslist warning: legitimate by-owner listings exist, but it also has the highest scam rate.
 Never send money for an apartment you haven't seen in person.
-See the "Red Flags & Scams" section below for full protection strategies.
+See the Red Flags chapter below for full protection strategies.

 Average rent deviation by month (%)